PlantDr430/FunFinder_Pangenome/README.md

 ## Summary

 This script was written to produce many of the results and figures in Wyka et al. (in preparation).
-It takes output files from [Funannotate](https://github.com/nextgenusfs/funannotate) and the Orthogroups.txt output from [Orthofinder](https://github.com/davidemms/OrthoFinder) and conducts pangenomic analyses and produces results in the form of text files and figures.
+It takes output files from [Funannotate](https://github.com/nextgenusfs/funannotate) and the Orthogroups.txt output from [Orthofinder](https://github.com/davidemms/OrthoFinder) (or similar programs such as OrthoMCL and SiLiX) and conducts pangenomic analyses and produces results in the form of text files and figures.

 Results will consist of: